Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-introduction.md

 An Operator can opt into as many quorums as they like as long as they have sufficient TVL for those quorums.

+## Rewards
+Head over to the [rewards claiming](../restaking-guides/0-restaking-user-guide/testnet/rewards-claiming/rewards-claiming-overview.md) documentation on how to claim rewards.